gumaerc-testorg/2.086-fall-2014/content/pages/syllabus.md

 Recitations: 1 session / week, 3 hours / session

-The primary student-faculty contact opportunities are (i) the 3-hour weekly recitation, focused on MATLAB® skills and more generally the application of the course material as motivated by the assignments, and (ii) the several weekly office hours with the course staff.
+The primary student-faculty contact opportunities are (i) the 3-hour weekly recitation, focused on MATLAB{{< sup "®" >}} skills and more generally the application of the course material as motivated by the assignments, and (ii) the several weekly office hours with the course staff.

 Course Content
 --------------